glowkeeper/P3D/docs/labs/week5Session1.md

 ## Overview

 You can create many exciting effects using Unity's visual effect (VFX) graphs.
-In this lab, we are going to build a smoky fire.
+In this lab, you are going to use a VFX graph to create a particle system that emulates a smoking fire.

 ## Fire